Alois Rašín: Independent Czechoslovakia

 As a Minister for Finance, Alois Rašín had efforts to back his proposed currency by gold.
 For that, he announced nationwide voluntary collection, where 64 kilograms of pure gold was obtained.
 At the beginning of 1919, Rašín closed borders and the isolated whole country from 26 February to 9 March and started to stamp all money from which he withholds some part as a government loan.
 For that 2 weeks, he was given rule over police and army.
 The goal was to disconnect currencies, lower volume of money in circulation and subordinate emission policy to a newly created state bank.
-After the left won the elections in 1919, Vlastimil Tusar was appointed Prime Minister and Rašín became only Member of the Parliament.
+After the left won the elections in 1919, Vlastimil Tusar was appointed prime minister and Rašín became only Member of the Parliament.

-The second Vladimír Tusar’s government was established in 1920 after the Constitution of Czechoslovakia was approved.
-Rašín still got a mandate for Czechoslovakian National Democracy that was also part of the Committee of Five (Pětka).
-In the same year, Alois Rašín published his book My Finance Plan (Můj finanční plán) describing Czechoslovakian financial history from Austria-Hungary till present days.
+The second Vladimír Tusar's government was established in 1920 after the Constitution of Czechoslovakia was approved.
+Rašín still got a mandate for Czechoslovak National Democracy that was also part of the Committee of Five (Pětka).
+In the same year, Alois Rašín published his book My Finance Plan (Můj finanční plán) describing Czechoslovak financial history from Austria-Hungary till present days.
 Two years later he followed up with publications Financial and Economic Policy until the End of 1921 (Finanční a hospodářská politika do konce roku 1921), and Inflation and Deflation (Inflace a deflace).
 He was appointed Ministry for Finance in the government of Antonín Švehla and introduced many measures against social benefits.
 He also criticized monetary compensations for the legionaries.
 Amidst an economic crisis, Rašín stressed the politics of deflation (in 1922 prices dropped by 42%, salaries by 32%) and a strong currency.
 High unemployment caused great animosity towards him, especially from the left.
 A fierce anti-Rašín campaign developed.